saiful130104/JavaScript_Projects/GitProFinder/README.md

 ### Main task is done in MonsterFinder project
 - I have used 'https://api.github.com/users/' gitUser api and fetch the user info using this api.
+- I have used 'https://api.github.com/users/' gitUser api and fetch the user info using this api.
 - "Submit" eventListener has been created on the search form.
 - Learn to use of async await.
 - If user is not found then display "User not found".